-James Anderson is the Senior Program Manager for WRI's Cities4Forests initiative, where he helps manage project delivery across a global alliance of cities acting to conserve, restore and sustainably manage nature, especially the world’s forests, for human well-being.
-James works closely with cities and other partners to help them maximize benefits from trees and forests for water, air quality, biodiversity, climate, livelihoods, and more.
+James Anderson is the Deputy Director of WRI's Cities4Forests initiative, where he helps manage project delivery across a global alliance of cities acting to conserve, restore and sustainably manage nature for human well-being.
+James works closely with communities to design and implement projects that maximize benefits from nature for water, air quality, jobs, disaster resilience, and more.

 James is passionate about rigorous research, effective communications, and WRI's people-focused approach.
 He studied English and Environmental Studies at Grinnell College, Iowa.